María Rojo: Further roles

-She has an outstanding career as film actress and has also starred in many successful telenovelas and theater productions.
-Her first starring role was in 1975 with the movie El Apando.
+In 1974, she internationalized her career by participating in the American B movie, Candy Stripe Nurses.
+Back in Mexico, her first starring role was in 1975 with the movie El Apando.
 From there, she has worked in over 70 productions and has become one of the most important actresses of Mexican cinema.
 Her most recognized performances were in the films Rojo amanecer, Danzón, La tarea, El callejón de los milagros, Salón México, Confidencias, De noche vienes, Esmeralda, Crónica de un desayuno and El Infierno.

 She also participated in the successful telenovelas Cuando llega el amor, in 1990; La antorcha encendida, in 1996 (in which she played the role of Josefa Ortiz de Dominguez; Te Sigo Amando, in 1996; Alborada, in 2005–2006; Mañana es para siempre, in 2008–2009; and recently Corazón Salvaje, in 2009–2010 and returns to the telenovela in 2014, Hasta el fin del mundo.
 Rojo also participated in Mexican TV Series such as: Mujeres Asesinas, in 2008–today; and Gritos de Muerte y Libertad, in 2010, as well as in many theatre plays.

-Political career
+Political foray

 Maria Rojo was federal deputy in the LVII Legislature of the Congress of the Union in the lower house 1997–2000.

 On October 1, 2000, she began her mandate as Borough Chief of Coyoacán in Mexico City.
 She left office April 4, 2003, to compete for a position in the Legislative Assembly of the Federal District (legislature in Mexico City).

 On September 1, 2006, she took office as Senator of the Republic in the upper house of Mexican Congress for the period 2006–2012.
 She served as chair of the committee on culture.